A General Theory of the Stochastic Linear Bandit and Its Applications: Uncertainty Complexity

 Finally, for a set of policies $\PolicySet$, the \emph{uncertainty complexity} is defined as

 Note that uncertainty complexity \emph{is not a unique quantity} for a given problem as the choice of functions $\Uncertainty_t$ can vary.
 We will see in the following sections that any uncertainty structure, together with an associated \emph{gain rate} that is defined in \cref{sec:regret}, can be used to provide an upper bound for the regret of any policy.
-However, quality of the regret bound does depend on the choice of uncertainty structure.
+However, the quality of the regret bound does depend on the choice of uncertainty structure.

-In order to get a better of sense of the uncertainty complexity, in the remaining of this section we provide upper bounds for the uncertainty complexity of several well-known problems.
-We will then use these bounds in \cref{sec:examples} to derive rate optimal regret bounds for OFUL and variants of TS.
-Overall, optimal selection of the uncertainty structure is an interesting and challenging research question that is well beyond the scope of this paper. \begin{rem} The above notion of uncertainty complexity is similar to the \emph{maximum information} concept in \citep{kirschner2018heteroscedastic}, see their Equation (2).
-The main difference is we do not require the essential supremum of $\sum_t\Uncertainty_t$ to exist.
-This makes our analysis simpler, for instance see the second paragraph on page 6 of \citep{kirschner2018heteroscedastic}.
+In order to get a better of sense of uncertainty complexity, in the remainder of this section we provide upper bounds for the uncertainty complexity of several well-known problems.
+We then use these bounds in \cref{sec:examples} to derive rate-optimal regret bounds for OFUL and variants of TS.
+Overall, the optimal selection of an uncertainty structure is an interesting and challenging research question, but one that is well beyond the scope of this paper. \begin{rem} The above notion of uncertainty complexity is similar to the notion of \emph{maximum information} by \cite{kirschner2018heteroscedastic}, see their Eq.
+(2).
+The main difference is that we do not require the essential supremum of $\sum_t\Uncertainty_t$ to exist.
+This makes our analysis simpler; see, e.g., the second paragraph on page 6 of \citep{kirschner2018heteroscedastic}.
 Also, in contrast to \cite{kirschner2018heteroscedastic}, our proof technique provides regret bounds for the (generalized) gapped version of the problem as well. \end{rem}